General Exam Guidelines

 First and most importantly, get a good night's sleep.

-The exams are held in Walker Memorial.
-They last five hours and go right over lunch, so you will need to bring food and water.
-It's also a good idea to bring sweaters in the winter and something to cool off with in summer: Walker is an old building, and the climate control isn't always perfect.
+The exams last five hours and go right over lunch, so you will need to bring food and water.
+It's also a good idea to bring sweaters in the winter and something to cool off with in summer.

 So You Didn't Pass?

-Finally, if you've failed Part I three times or Part II two times, you will have to take...
+Finally, if you've failed all of your attempts of the written exam, you will have to take...

 The Special Oral